addshore/mediawiki-docker-dev/README.md

 To do so you need to set IDELOCALHOST in you local.env file to the IP of your local machine (where you run your IDE) as it appears to docker.

-xdbeug connecitons will then be sent to this IP address on port 9000.
+xdebug connections will then be sent to this IP address on port 9000.

 ## TODO